What You Should Know About Graduating From College in Kentucky

 When deciding on a major, it’s best to consider the fastest growing industries in Kentucky.
 As of October 2020, the top five growing industries are leisure and hospitality; information, professional and business services; retail trade; and financial services.

 Job seekers in Kentucky should consider the fastest growing occupations for those with a bachelor’s degree.
-In Kentucky, these include software developers, operations research analysts, appraisers and assessors of real estate, software developers, and market research analysts.
+In Kentucky, these include software developers, operations research analysts, appraisers and assessors of real estate, and market research analysts.

 In Kentucky, some of the largest employers include UK Healthcare Clg Dentistry, which hires more than 14,000 employees.
 Others include Humana Inc., GE Appliances A Haier Co., the Corrections Department, and Ferrellgas.